WarelineTechnologies/.github/profile/README.md

 ## About Us

 **Wareline Technologies** is a cutting-edge technology organization dedicated to delivering innovative software solutions that drive business success.
-Our expertise spans across various domains including web development, mobile applications, cloud computing, and artificial intelligence.
+Our expertise spans across various domains including web development, mobile applications, cloud and artificial intelligence.
 We are committed to excellence, collaboration, and continuous improvement to meet the evolving needs of our clients.

 ## 🌟 Our Mission